-Saber Rider and the Star Sheriffs started out in Japan as a 51-episode anime series titled Star Musketeer Bismarck.
+Saber Rider and the Star Sheriffs started out in Japan as a 51-episode anime series titled Star Musketeer Bismarck, which aired on Japanese television from October 7, 1984-September 29, 1985.
 In 1986, World Events Productions acquired the rights to the series.
 World Events reorganized and rewrote the series, as well as included six new episodes, and renamed it as Saber Rider and the Star Sheriffs.
-Saber Rider ended up having 52 episodes, and ran on syndicated American television from September 14, 1987-September 2, 1988.
+Saber Rider ended up having 52 episodes and ran on syndicated American television from September 14, 1987-September 2, 1988.

 The main adversary in the series is a race of non-human creatures known as the Outriders (known as Deathculas in the original Japanese version).
 They jumped into our dimension to conquer it, because they have exhausted all the resources on their planet and are now forced to live on an artificial planet.